vladislav-bordiug/ChatGPT_DALL_E_StableDiffusion_Telegram_Bot/README.md

 ## Database <a name = "database"></a>

-These project requires PostgreSQL database with two tables: orders(purchase_id, user_id) and users(user_id, username, chatgpt, dall_e, stable_diffusion).
+This project requires PostgreSQL database with two tables: orders(invoice_id, user_id, product) and users(user_id, username, chatgpt, dall_e, stable_diffusion).

-Users and information about them will be added to the "users" table, orders would be added to the "orders" table.
+Users and information about them will be added to the "users" table, orders will be added to the "orders" table.

 ```DATABASE_URL``` - url to database.